-Braided line has the best durability of all fishing lines.
+The braided line has the best durability of all fishing lines.
 The material and construction lead to lasting longer.
-It outperforms mono in all situations with abrasion.
+It outperforms mono in all situations except abrasion.
 Fluorocarbon will do better against rocks but not anything else.
-Braid gets damaged by rubbing on rocks.
+Rubbing across rocks will damage the braided fishing line.

 When to Use Braided Line

-Use a braided line for durability and abrasion.
-Anglers wanting a line with a long life will find braid best.
+Use a braided line for durability and sensitivity.
+Anglers wanting a line with long life will find braid best.
 It will not need changing as often.
-Bass fishermen hitting the weeds and brush piles get the abrasion resistance.
-The braid holds up well in the weeds and its strength pulls out a fish without breaking.
+Bass fishermen hitting the weeds and brush piles get the extra strength.
+The braid holds up well in the weeds.
 These are the two main features people like about braided lines.

 There are other advantages to using the line.
 The small diameter to strength ratio gives anglers strength with smaller lures.
 A 20 lb braid has a diameter of 6 lb. monofilament.
 A 1/4 ounce lure casts and has better action with the braid.
 If bass fishing 6 lb. mono is not used but 20 lb. braid fits the purpose.